 When a seaman is injured because the vessel was not seaworthy, he or she can pursue a claim under the unseaworthiness doctrine.
 A vessel is considered seaworthy under general maritime law if the vessel, its appurtenances, and its crew are reasonably fit for their intended use.
 If any part of the vessel, its equipment, or crew are not in fit shape or properly maintained, the vessel is unseaworthy.
 The duty to provide a seaworthy vessel is absolute, meaning that the employer or vessel owner is liable even if they were unaware of the unseaworthy condition.

 If the injury was the result of the vessel owner’s negligence, the injured seaman can pursue a claim under the Jones Act.
 A vessel owner is negligent if they failed to use reasonable care.
 They are also responsible for the negligence of other crew members and supervisors.
 A vessel owner will be liable if their negligence played any role in the injury, no matter how small.
 This burden is much lower than other personal injury cases and is often described as the “featherweight causation standard.”

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing injured Port Angeles seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you were injured in a commercial fishing or shipping accident and have questions about your right to recovery, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.